Rhine: Name

-The spelling with Rh- in English Rhine as well as in German Rhein and French Rhin is due to the influence of Greek orthography, while the vocalization -i- is due to the Proto-Germanic adoption of the Gaulish name as *Rīnaz, via Old Frankish giving Old English Rín, Old High German Rīn, early Middle Dutch (c.
+The spelling with Rh- in English Rhine, as well as in German Rhein and French Rhin, is due to the influence of Greek orthography and its romanization, while the vocalization -i- is due to the Proto-Germanic adoption of the Gaulish name as *Rīnaz, via Old Frankish giving Old English Rín, Old High German Rīn, early Middle Dutch (c.
 1200) Rijn (then also spelled Ryn or Rin).

-The modern German diphthong Rhein (also used in Romansh) Rein, Rain is a Central German development of the early modern period, with the Alemannic name Rhi(n) keeping the older vocalism.
-In Alemannic, the deletion of the ending -n in pausa is a recent development; the form Rhin is largely preserved in Lucernese dialects. has Rhing in Ripuarian is diphthongized, as is Rhei, Rhoi in Palatine.
+The modern German diphthong vowel in Rhein (also used in Romansh as Rein or Rain) is a Central German development of the early modern period, with the Alemannic name Rhi(n) keeping the older vocalism.
+In Alemannic, the deletion of the ending -n in pausa is a recent development; the form Rhin is largely preserved in Lucernese dialects.
+Rhing in Ripuarian is diphthongized, as is Rhei, Rhoi in Palatine.
 While Spanish has adopted the Germanic vocalism Rin-, Italian, Occitan, and Portuguese have retained the Latin Ren-.

 The Gaulish name Rēnos (Proto-Celtic or pre-Celtic (Note: Krahe (1964) claims the hydronym as "Old European", i.e. belonging to the oldest Indo-European layer of names predating the 6th century BC (Hallstatt D) Celtic expansion.) *Reinos) belongs to a class of river names built from the Proto-Indo-European root *rei- "to move, flow, run", also found in other names such as the Reno in Italy.
 (Note: In Albanian/Illyrian rrhedh also means to "move, flow, run".
 Pokorny's (1959) "3. er- : or- : r- 'to move, set in motion'" (pp. 326–32), laryngealist *h₁reiH-, with an -n- suffix; Celtic reflexes: Old Irish renn "rapid", rían "sea", Middle Irish rian "river, way".